circonus/product-docs/circonus3/additional-resources/glossary.md

 #### Severity

-A level between 1 and 5 which specifies the relative importance and priority of an alert.
+A level between 1 and 5 specifies the relative importance and priority of an alert.
 Level 1 is the most severe, while level 5 is the least severe.

 #### Span